open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 ## Zero-touch source code instrumentation workflow

-Instrumenting a .NET application, without requiring source code changes, is done in two distinct phases:
+To instrument a .NET application without source code changes, do the following:

  1. Injecting the [OpenTelemetry .NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet#readme)
  into the application.